elusivecodes/fQuery/README.md

 Attach a shadow DOM tree to the first node.

 - `selector` is a query selector string, a*HTMLElement*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
-- `options` is an object containing properties to define how the shadow should be attached.
+- `options` is an object containing options for how the shadow should be attached.
     - `open` is a boolean indicating whether the nodes are accessible from JavaScript outside the root, and will default to *true*.

 ```javascript